About Voting

 To enable or disable voting:

-3. Check Allow voting to enable voting, or uncheck it to disable voting.
+2. Check the Allow voting option to enable voting, or uncheck it to disable voting.

-Disabling voting does not erase votes made while it was enabled, and votes already cast reappear when voting is re-enabled.
+Disabling voting does not erase votes made while it was enabled – votes already made will reappear when voting is re-enabled.

 Adjusting User Vote Visibility